MauricioRobayo/colombian-holidays/README.md

 ## Usage

-The function `getHolidays(year)` allows to get all the holidays for a given year, returning an array with the holidays for the requested year:
+The module exports a single function that allows to get all the holidays for a given year, returning an array with the holidays for the requested year.

+The `year` should be between 1984 and 9999.

 ### CommonJS